Official Prospect Generation Challenge Rules (the Rules)

-Subject to the terms outlined in these Rules, Finalists (as defined herein), as selected by and at the sole discretion of representatives of Next Gen Geo Inc. (Next Gen Geo), will be eligible to attend and present at the “Shark Tank” style event on Sunday, March 3, 2019 in Toronto, Canada.
+Subject to the terms outlined in these Rules, Finalists (as defined herein), as selected by and at the sole discretion of representatives of Next Gen Geo Inc. (Next Gen Geo), will be eligible to attend and present at the “Shark Tank” style event on Saturday, February 29, 2020 in Toronto, Canada.
 Finalists proposed project sites may be staked by Next Gen Geo, in which case the team members involved with the proposal will be awarded 25% of the first tranche of any cash payment received if the property is optioned within 2 years.
 The exact level of investment and terms for investment, if any, in mineral claims that have already been staked by teams are at Next Gen Geo’s sole discretion and subject to completion of appropriate due diligence.
-The first, second, and third place teams will be awarded $1,000, $500, and $300 (CAD) respectively.
+The cash prizes are to be determined and will be updated here when they are announced.

 The odds of being selected depend upon the number and calibre of eligible entries received during the Submission Period (as defined herein).

 Finalists must accept their selections as awarded, which cannot be transferred, assigned, sold, substituted or redeemed for cash.
 In the event that your selection consists of or includes attendance at an event that is cancelled, delayed or rescheduled for any reason whatsoever, substitute equivalents will not be provided.